bbmokhtari/django-translations/docs/contribution.rst

 Releasing a Version
 *******************

-Creating a git tag causes Travis CI to create a version with that tag name automatically.
+Creating a git tag automatically causes Travis CI to:

+- Lint the code
+- Run unit tests
+- Run documentation tests

+And if all of the above pass:

+- Generate the proper documentation with the git tag as the version number and upload it to GitHub Pages.
+- Generate the python package with the git tag as the version number and upload it to PyPI.

 The tag **must** follow the :pep:`440` conventions.